isomerpages/ogp/_hack-for-public-good/Hack for Public Good 2022/UnboringSG.md

 #### What is UnboringSG?
 UnboringSG is a website and browser extension that aims to help Singaporean residents discover interesting things to eat, do, and learn in the city, and challenges the perception that Singapore is ‘boring’.

-It's kind of like your favourite colleague telling you about that cool new thing they found last weekend!
+It is kind of like your favourite colleague telling you about that cool new thing they found last weekend!

 #### What motivated you to build this product?
 UnboringSG was born out of a genuine belief that there’s a LOT more to Singapore than is typically believed or explored.
 Much of this has to do with the picture-perfect impression that most international tourists tend to have, and a lack of awareness among local residents.